 The Trio consists of Ed, the simpleton who’s known for his super strength, a massive appetite, and his love for chickens, buttered toast, and of course gravy.
 Edd, (Double D) is the smart one who’s known for coming up with inventions to help out on a selected scam, he’s also a neat freak when it comes to germs, especially Ed’s poor hygiene.
 Eddy, the leader of The Ed’s, is the short one who’s responsible for all of the shenanigans surrounding his attempts on conning people in order to take their money on his quest to buy jawbreakers.

-The Film earned critical praise from longtime fans and critics alike.
-I’m also a fan of the show ever since I was a little kid, and I’m lucky on growing up during the Golden Age Of Cartoon Network’s lineup of original shows called, “Cartoon Cartoons.”
+The film earned critical praise from longtime fans and critics alike.
+I’m also a fan of the show ever since I was a little kid, and I’m lucky growing up during the Golden Age Of Cartoon Network’s lineup of original shows called, “Cartoon Cartoons.”

 This review is a NON-SPOILER article, it means you’re allowed to view it, just in case if you never got a chance to witness Ed, Edd n Eddy’s one last adventure.